v2ray/manual/en/configuration/overview.md

 ## Master Inbound Interface Configurations (inbound)

-Master inbound interface is used to receive data from clients, browsers, or other parent proxy servsers, available protocols are listed at [Protocols](02_protocols.md).
+Master inbound interface is used to receive data from clients, browsers, or other parent proxy servers, available protocols are listed at [Protocols](02_protocols.md).

 ```javascript
 {